Clastify logo

 • (aq) means aqueous, meaning dissolved in water.

 State symbols carry chemical information.
-If a reaction is done in solution, a gas is released, or an insoluble solid forms, the state symbols help show what you would actually observe.
+If a reaction is done in solution, if a gas is released, or if an insoluble solid forms, the state symbols help show what you would actually observe.

 Changes of state